 Lack of use of a registered trademark in the European Union continued for 5 years following its registration can cause the registration to lapse.

-The owner of a prior trademark who has knowingly tolerated the use of a later European Union trademark for a period of 5 or more consecutive years can no longer request that the later mark be declared invalid or oppose its use.
+The owner of a prior trademark who has knowingly tolerated the use of a later registered trademark of the European Union for a period of 5 or more consecutive years can no longer request that the later trademark be declared invalid or oppose its use.

 Assignment of a European Union trademark is permitted only for the entire territory of the European Union.
 However, the trademark may be assigned for only part of the goods and/or services.